wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.8.14.1 =

+* Fix: For users with older (3.7.x and older) templates copied into their theme directory, we inadvertently broke the visibility of the shipping calculator.
+* Fix: Under similar circumstances, taxes would not properly calculate.
+* Fix: Ensured compatibility with the popular "Weight and Destination" shipping module.
+Note: You may need to go to your Target Markets and re-save the values there to properly flush the cache for this compatibility.
+* Fix: Edge case where $0.00 could be returned for a shipping rate.
+* Fix: Race condition on AJAX save while submitting purchase.
+* Fix: Restored proper functionality on digital downloads.
+* Fix: Ensure that UPS and USPS always return proper and expected values.
+Incrementally improved error handling here.
+* Fix: Ensure that shipping method is properly retained if checkout page is refreshed.
+* Change: Added "County" as the region label for the UK.

 = 3.8.14 =
 * Fix: Improved visitor profiles performance, new infrastructure does not use WordPress Users.